-HW9: Low-Fi Prototypes
+HW8: Low-Fi Prototypes

-Warm up due Wednesday at 4pm (grace period until 11:59pm)

-Main due Monday at 4pm on Courseworks (no grace period - feedback will be given in class)
+Warm up due Friday at 11:59pm (grace period until 8am the following day) Main due Wednesday at 1pm (or otherwise before your section starts) on Courseworks (no grace period - feedback will be given in class)

-Note: if your TA feedback meetings are Tuesdays, then you may have slightly different deadlines.
+Note: if your TA feedback meetings are not Wednesdays 1-2:30, then you may have slightly different deadlines.
 Please turn in assignments according to instructions given by your TA.